-Loss of eligibility for other coverage does not occur if coverage was terminated due to a failure of the Employee or Dependent to pay premiums on a timely basis or coverage was terminated for cause.
-Voluntary cancellation of other coverage does not constitute a qualifying event.
-A mid-year election change form must be received by the campus Human Resources/Benefits Office within the sixty-three (63) day special enrollment period.
+Loss of eligibility for other coverage when coverage was terminated due to failure of the Enrollee or Eligible Dependent to pay premiums on a timely basis or coverage was terminated for cause does not constitute a Qualifying Event.

+Voluntary cancellation of other insurance coverage does not constitute a Qualifying Event.

-- 5. Coverage will be effective on the first day of the first calendar month following the Plan's receipt of the mid-year election change form.
-The mid-year election change form must be received by the campus Human Resources/Benefits Office within the sixty-three (63) day special enrollment period.
-Individuals may enroll and become covered when coverage under Medicaid or any state children's insurance program recognized under the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA/Healthy Montana Kids (HMK)) is terminated due to loss of eligibility, subject to the following: - a.
-A request for enrollment must be made in writing within sixty-three (63) days after this special enrollment event, and written application for such coverage must be made within sixty-three (63) days after such event. - b.
-If the eligible Employee loses coverage, the eligible Employee who lost coverage and any eligible Dependents of the eligible Employee may enroll and become covered.
+- 5. Individuals may enroll and become covered when coverage under Medicaid or any state children's insurance program recognized under the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA/Healthy Montana Kids (HMK)) is terminated due to loss of eligibility.
+Coverage will be effective on the first day of the first calendar month following the Plan's receipt of the request for Special Enrollment.
+Benefits enrollment must be completed within the sixty-three (63) day Special Enrollment period. - 6.
+Individuals who are eligible for coverage under this Plan may enroll and become covered on the date they become entitled to a Premium Assistance Subsidy authorized under the Children's Health Insurance Program Reauthorization Act of 2009.

-- c.
-If an eligible Dependent loses coverage, the eligible Dependent who lost coverage and the eligible Employee may enroll and become covered. - d.
-If an eligible Dependent of a Retiree loses coverage, the eligible Dependent who lost coverage may enroll and become covered.

-Coverage will be effective on the date coverage under CHIPRA/HMK is lost.
-A mid-year election change form must be received by the campus Human Resources/Benefits Office within the sixty-three (63) day special enrollment period.

-6. Individuals who are eligible for coverage under this Plan may enroll and become covered on the date they become entitled to a Premium Assistance Subsidy authorized under the Children's Health Insurance Program Reauthorization Act of 2009.
 The date of entitlement shall be the date stated in the Premium Assistance Authorization entitlement notice issued by the applicable state agency (HMK or Medicaid).
-A request for enrollment, either verbal or in writing, must be made within sixty-three (63) days after this special enrollment event, and written application for such coverage must be made in writing within sixty-three (63) days after such event.

-PREMIUM PAYMENT: Enrolling in benefits commits the Subscriber to paying any required out-of-pocket premium for elections.
-For active Employees, it authorizes the MUS to deduct premium costs that exceed employer contribution from the Employee's pay as described in provision A. of this Section.

-D. OTHER MID-BENEFIT YEAR ENROLLMENT

-Court Ordered Custody or legal guardianship of a child- A court order awarding custody or legal guardianship of a child to a Subscriber or a Subscriber's spouse or covered Adult Dependent allows the Subscriber to enroll the child, provided the child is an Eligible Dependent as defined in Section 1.
-Coverage may be made effective on the date of the court order provided the child is enrolled within sixty-three (63) days of the date of the court order, a copy of the court order is presented to the campus Human Resources/Benefits Office and any required premium is paid.

-Qualified Medical Child Support Order - A Qualified Medical Child Support Order requiring a Subscriber or a Subscriber's legal spouse or covered Adult Dependent to provide medical insurance for the child allows the Subscriber to enroll the child within sixty-three (63) days of the Order, provided the child is an Eligible Dependent as defined in Section 1.
-Coverage may be made effective on the date of the Order provided the child is enrolled within sixty-three (63) days of the Order, a copy of the Order is presented to the campus Human Resources/Benefits Office, and any required premium is paid.
-Enrollments will be made after the sixty-three (63) day enrollment period for a Qualified Medical Child Support Order presented to an appropriate campus Human Resources/Benefits Office after that time, and coverage will be effective on the date the Order is received.
+Coverage will be effective on the first day of the first calendar month following the Plan's receipt of the request for Special Enrollment.
+Benefits enrollment must be completed within the sixty-three (63) day Special Enrollment period. - 7.
+Court Ordered Custody or legal guardianship of a child A court order awarding custody or legal guardianship of a child to a Subscriber or a Subscriber's legal spouse allows the Subscriber to enroll the child, provided the child is an Eligible Dependent as defined in Section 1.
+Coverage may be made effective on the date of the court order provided the child is enrolled within sixty-three (63) days of the date of the court order, a copy of the court order is provided to the campus Human Resources/Benefits Office. - 8.
+Qualified Medical Child Support Order A Qualified Medical Child Support Order (QMCSO) requiring a Subscriber or a Subscriber's legal spouse to provide medical insurance for the child allows the Subscriber to enroll the child within sixty-three (63) days of the Order, provided the child is an Eligible Dependent as defined in Section 1.
+Coverage may be made effective on the date of the Order provided the child is enrolled within sixty-three (63) days of the Order, and a copy of the Order is provided to the campus Human Resources/Benefits Office.

-PREMIUM PAYMENT: Enrolling in benefits commits the Subscriber to paying any required out-of-pocket premium for elections.
-For active Employees, it authorizes the MUS to deduct premium costs that exceed employer contribution from the Employee's pay as described in provision A. of this Section.

-E. ALLOWED AND REQUIRED MID-BENEFIT YEAR ELECTION CHANGES
+D. ALLOWED SPECIAL ENROLLMENT MIDYEAR BENEFIT ELECTION CHANGES

-Employees (Subscribers) in the MUS Cafeteria Plan (who make Employee contributions on a pre-tax basis for eligible benefits whose costs exceed the Employer contribution) may revoke and enter new elections Mid-Benefit Year if:
+Employees (Subscribers) in the MUS Group Benefits Plan (who make Employee contributions on a pre-tax basis for eligible benefits whose costs exceed the Employer contribution) may revoke and enter new benefit elections mid-year, subject to any Plan restrictions, if:

-- 1. they have a qualifying change in status, described below; - 2. the requested change in elections is consistent with the change in status; and - 3. the request for a change in elections is made within sixty-three (63) days of the event.
+- 1. they have a qualifying change in status, described below; - 2. the requested change in benefit elections is consistent with the change in status; and - 3. the request for a change in benefit elections is made within sixty-three (63) days of the event.